Phone: (520) 696-6385

 Mrs. Jenny Royer

 My name is Jenny Royer and I am the Assistant Principal at Prince Elementary.
 I have been at Prince since 2017 and I am so blessed to get to serve this amazing community of learners and staff members.

-I grew up in West Texas and have been an elementary educator for 16 years now.
-My husband and I have been married 23 years and we have two beautiful daughters.
-My youngest, Hannah, is thirteen years old and attends Wilson K-8.
-My oldest daughter, Bethany, is 20 years old and she graduated from Ironwood Ridge High School last year.
-She is currently in college and attempting to save the world single-handedly.
-Lastly, the joy of our family is our little Mini-Dachshund named Penny who just celebrated her fourth birthday.
+I grew up in West Texas and have been an elementary educator for 19 years.
+My husband and I have been married 25 years and we have two beautiful daughters.
+My youngest, Hannah, is sixteen years old and is a high school student.
+My oldest daughter, Bethany, is 23 years old and she graduated from Ironwood Ridge High School.
+Lastly, we have two energetic mini-dachshunds that keep us very busy!

 Defining Moment in Education

 My defining moment in education occured after I had been teaching for five years.
 I had a student in my class who was a refugee from Africa.
-She barely spoke any English and my classroom was her first experience in an American classroom.
+She spoke limited English and my classroom was her first learning experience in an American classroom.
 That particular year was an amazing growing year for me as a professional.
-I realized, early on, that what I had learned in college (teaching theory, college algebra, etc.) was not going to help my student survive academically through the school year.
+I realized, early on, that my college courses (teaching theory, college algebra, etc.) was not going to help my student survive academically through the school year.
 Building trust and a relationship was key in cultivating a learning environment for this brave little girl.
-Since then, I have realized the importance of creating a bridge of trust before ever cracking the books open in my classroom.
-Of course, making learning fun creates a world of possibilities!
+Since then, I have realized the importance of creating a bridge of trust.
+(And of course, making learning fun creates a world of possibilities!)

 Core Educational Beliefs

-When I hone in on what I stand for, I can sum it up into one word: Integrity.
-I believe Integrity is being responsible and exhibiting a strong work ethic.
+When I narrow down who and what I stand for, I can sum it up into one word: Integrity.
+I believe integrity is being responsible and exhibiting a strong work ethic.
 Most importantly, I believe that demonstrating integrity is revealed by being honest and having the courage to stand up for what is right.

 During my college years, before becoming an educator, I was employed in some very interesting places!
 I worked in retail for several years, but my favorite was for a company called Proform Health and Fitness.
 I helped troubleshoot broken treadmills and exercise equipment over the phone with my customers.
 I had the opportunity to talk with people from all over the world!
 It was a really fun job!